Sustainability Initiatives

 Reusable To-Go Containers

-We’re ditching disposable and committing to reusables!
-Enjoy your to-go meals at Selkirk College sustainably.
+We’ve ditched disposable and are committing to reusables!
+Enjoy your to-go meals and hot drinks at Selkirk College sustainably.
 Taking part is easy.

-The reusable to-go containers are a highly durable polypropylene that is 100% BPA free.
+The reusable cups and containers are a highly durable polypropylene and are 100% BPA free.
 They are dishwasher and microwave safe.
-If a reusable to-go container breaks and is no longer usable, please return it to cafeteria staff.
+If a reusable container or cup breaks and is no longer usable, please return it to cafeteria employees.
 It can be recycled in our blue recycling bins.

 Kootenay Tap Water